HesamKorki/Computer-Visiom-Rudimentary/Session 1/README.md

 ## **Cv2**
-Cv stands for Computer Vision as you may noticed.
-Generally, all of the image related functions are in this package and we will be using it constantly.
+Cv stands for Computer Vision as you may notice.
+Generally, all of the image related functions are in this package, and we will be using it constantly.
-Here are some integral exploitation:
+Here are some integral exploitations of this package:

 - Reading an image
     ```